-- If all hits are equal value the score will be recorded as the required number of hits of that value. - If the competitor wishes to accept a score equal to the required number of hits of lowest value, they shall be allowed to do so. - If a competitor fires fewer than the prescribed number of shots through their own fault, and there should be more hits on the target than the shots fired, they will be scored the number of shots of highest value equal to the number they fired and given a miss for each unfired cartridge. - 14.14 Target Scoring: Targets may be scored and changed as determined by the Tournament Director and specified in the program provided NRA Rules are not violated.
-Competitors may examine their fired targets but may not handle, or touch them until they have been scored. - When targets are scored before removal from the frame, the scorer records the hits, has the score accepted by the competitor, or the Challenge process is completed.
-Each target is then repaired or replaced by a new target. - When targets are scored after removal from target frames they will be taken by the target detail or scorer to the designated scoring location. - Targets intentionally altered or marked to benefit a shooter over another competitor will not be scored. - 14.15 Scorer's Duties: When targets are scored before removal from the frame or at a designated location away from the firing line, the scorer will: - Evaluate the hits on the "legend" of the target (in the upper right corner of the target) until they completely evaluate the target, determine and enter the shot values, and - Record the proper number of hits of each value in the space provided on the scorecard, and

-- 3. At the conclusion of scoring, the scorer will: - a.
+A Referee or Range Official will then score the refire target.
+If the score on the refire target is HIGHER than the required number of hits of HIGHEST value on the original target, then the original target score shall be the recorded score.
+But if the score on the refire target is not higher, then the refire score will be the recorded score.

+14.14 Target Scoring: Targets may be scored and changed as determined by the Tournament Director and specified in the program provided NRA Rules are not violated.
+Competitors may examine their fired targets but may not handle, or touch them until they have been scored.

+- When targets are scored before removal from the frame, the scorer records the hits, has the score accepted by the competitor, or the Challenge process is completed.
+Each target is then repaired or replaced by a new target.
+14-4 - When targets are scored after removal from target frames they will be taken by the target detail or scorer to the designated scoring location. - Targets intentionally altered or marked to benefit a shooter over another competitor will not be scored. - 14.15 Scorer's Duties: When targets are scored before removal from the frame or at a designated location away from the firing line, the scorer will: - Evaluate the hits on the "legend" of the target (in the upper right corner of the target) until they completely evaluate the target, determine and enter the shot values, and: - Record the proper number of hits of each value in the space provided on the scorecard, and; - 3.
+At the conclusion of scoring, the scorer will: - a.
 Enter the total score. - b.
-Sign the card. - c.
-Have the competitor, or Team Captain in Team Matches, sign the card. - d.
+Sign the card, - c.
+Have the competitor, or Team Captain in Team Matches, sign the card, - d.
 Deliver the scorecard to the Statistical Office via the established means. - 14.16 Competitor's Duties in Scoring: After the scorecard has been completed and signed by the scorer the competitor will: - Review the evaluation of the shots on the target and compare the recorded hits on the scorecard with the target; and - Review the scorecard for complete entries and accuracy of the hits recorded, making sure that they are of the correct value and that the required number of hits for the match are listed; and - Sign the scorecard as competitor if the hits and shot values are properly evaluated and recorded, acknowledging acceptance of the score as it appears on the scorecard.
+If a

-If a competitor or Team Captain fails to sign the scorecard, no challenge will be allowed, or - Write "Challenged" in place of their signature if a shot(s) value is questionable, or if there is another reason to Challenge as provided in Rule 16.1; and - After the Challenge procedure is completed turn in the scorecard signed by the NRA Referee or Tournament Supervisor, and with the competitor's signature as well. - 14.17 Scorecards: Scorecards will be prepared by the Statistical Office and delivered to the competitor who will turn the scorecard over to the scorer at the appropriate time.
+- competitor or Team Captain fails to sign the scorecard, no challenge will be allowed, or - Write "Challenged" in place of their signature if a shot(s) value is questionable, or if there is another reason to Challenge as provided in Rule 16.1; and - 5.
+After the Challenge procedure is completed turn in the scorecard signed by the NRA Referee or Tournament Supervisor, and with the competitor's signature as well. - 14.17 Scorecards: Scorecards will be prepared by the Statistical Office and delivered to the competitor who will turn the scorecard over to the scorer at the appropriate time.
 At the conclusion of each relay Range Officers will collect the completed scorecards and deliver them to the Statistical Office, or as otherwise directed by the Tournament Director. - 14.18 Erasures on Scorecards: Erasures on scorecards are NOT PERMITTED.
 To make necessary corrections, the Scorer or Range Officer draws a line, or lines, through the incorrect score, places the correct score above.
 It must then be initialed by the Scorer or Range Officer.